-All the good things here successfully change every obstacle that exists during my study here into valuable lessons, assisting me in building a better version of myself assisting me in building a better version of myself in every aspect.
+All the good things here successfully change every obstacle that exists during my study here into valuable lessons, assisting me in building a better version of myself in every aspect.
 This place will be suitable for everyone who wants to grow.
 Deeply proud to become part of Tohoku University!

-Doctoral 2nd year | from Indonesia
+Doctoral 3rd year | from Indonesia